sydasif/python-book/docs/source/02_basic/index.md

 All these elements of Python programming work together in meeting the needs of different programmers in the programming work.
 These elements help in creating effective Python programs used in several applications.

-Python data type is a group of values, that belong to one of the groups shown below:
+Python data type is a group of values that belong to one of the groups shown below:

 - Collections
   - Sequences